bridgetownrb/bridgetown/bridgetown-website/src/_docs/resources.md

 category: resources
 ---

 The majority of your text-based content and view templates in Bridgetown are processed as **resources**.
-A resource might be an informational page about you or your company, a blog post, an event, a podcast episode.
-Every resource you create is part of a [collection](/docs/collections).
-Bridgetown comes with two collections: **posts** and **pages**.
-If you add a resource file to `src/_posts`, it automatically lives in the posts collection.
-Similarly, if you add a resource file to `src/_pages`, or even just `src`, it automatically lives in the pages collection.
+A resource might be an informational page about you or your company, a blog post, an event, a podcast episode, a product.

 Resource files contain [front matter](/docs/front-matter), metadata about the resource which can be used in other layouts and templates.
 For example, your about page (`src/_pages/about.md`) might be written like this:

 {% raw %}

 ```md
 ---
 layout: page